eleglac/box-vis/ARCHITECTURE.md

 The app will eventually be ported to Clojurescript and hosted at stonks.expert.

 Options request data will be cached so I won't be hitting the Tradier API more than I have to.
+NB: currently the request would not be made from the server I control, but directly from the client browser, meaning MY credentials are exposed!
+Superbad!
+Alternatives either to either proxy all requests through my server or to force all users to get their own Tradier credentials

 ## Decisionmaking
 - Since it's intended as a data visualization, I originally considered using something like Om, but a brief investigation convinced me that there's not much out there for 3D visualizations and Quil is already somewhat familiar so that's what I went with.